openshift/installer/Documentation/install/openstack/openstack-terraform.md

 ```
 $ mkdir -p build/${CLUSTER}
-# for Neutron:
 $ cp examples/terraform.tfvars.openstack-neutron build/${CLUSTER}/terraform.tfvars
-# for Nova:
-$ cp examples/terraform.tfvars.openstack-nova build/${CLUSTER}/terraform.tfvars
 ```

 Edit the parameters with your OpenStack details.
-View all of the [OpenStack Nova][openstack-nova-vars] and [OpenStack Neutron][openstack-neutron-vars] specific options and [the common Tectonic variables][vars].
+View all of the [OpenStack Neutron][openstack-neutron-vars] specific options and [the common Tectonic variables][vars].

 ## Deploy the cluster